The Destruction of Sodom and Gomorrah

 Both young and old – lit. ‘both young and son’, emphasising that many, and not just a few, of the men of the city were involved.
 (The two sons-in-law were, possibly, not involved, however).
 How the warning of Ex 23:2 is needed today, as it would have been then!

 “Bring them out to us so we can have sex with them!” – Lit. ‘so we can know them’.
-They are intent on gang-raping the visitors.
+They are intent on sexually abusing the visitors.

 We presume that most or all of these men had wives and children (how else would Sodom have remained populated?).
 Yet they had a taste for homosexual relations too.